Q: What does the state of Colorado require of homeschoolers?

 A: You do.
 Let us know which grade you think is best for your child.
 It is important to consider your child's social and emotional maturity as well as their cognitive abilities.
-Although this may not be the case for every child, there may be difficulties in enrolling your child in Concurrent Enrollment in high school.

 Q: What should I send with my child for lunchtime?

 A: Students should bring a sack lunch with them.
 Make sure nothing needs to be refrigerated or reheated.
 Because of allergies, L.E.A.P. strives to be a nut-free environment.
 Please do not include food items that contain nuts.